Talion is a finalist for Best SIEM Solution

 What do you feel was the defining moment that started your career into cyber security? (big or small)

 “I initially struggled to get into the sector, so my defining moment that started my career into cyber was to change up the jobs I was applying for.
-To do this, I utilised skillsets from previous non-cyber roles that had cross overs with roles I had not applied for previously within cyber.
-I had previously worked admin roles and realised that a SOC service desk analyst utilised a similar skillset.
+To do this, I used skillsets from previous non-cyber roles that had cross overs with roles I had not applied for previously within cyber.
+I had previously worked admin roles and recognized that a SOC service desk analyst used a similar skillset.
 This was my way into a SOC, which within a year, led me to my current role as a Threat Intelligence analyst within that same SOC.
-Since this, increasing my own network has also been a gamechanger.
+Since this, increasing my own network has also been a revolutionary.
 COVID-19 meant I was unable to do this in person, so instead I did this online via LinkedIn.
 By doing this I have been exposed to so many different roles within cyber that I had not known about previously.” – Natalie Page, Threat Intelligence Analyst at Talion

 “I never intended to enter the field of cyber security after university.
 I’d completed a degree in English Literature with Creative Writing and through my passion for writing, found a love for marketing.
 After my first job at a marketing agency, I was more focused on looking for a role that built my skillset rather than honing in on a specific industry.
 It was only after interviewing for a job in cyber security, I decided to give it a shot!” – Alice Davies, Marketing Executive at Talion